misaka10032s/.ns-gallery-dl/readme.md

 ### 🚀 Introduction

-This project provides a set of tools to simplify downloading artworks from sites like Pixiv, using `gallery-dl`.
-It includes scripts for managing downloads and a Chrome extension to easily select artworks from a user's page on Pixiv.
+This project provides a set of tools to simplify downloading artworks, using `gallery-dl`.
+It features a seamless workflow between a Chrome extension for selecting artworks and a local server for receiving and queuing download links.

 ### ✨ Features

--   Automated setup of a Python virtual environment.
--   Scripts for downloading (`dl.cmd`, `dl.sh`) and updating (`dl.update.cmd`, `dl.update.sh`).
--   Keeps a history of downloaded files to avoid duplicates.
+-   **Automated Environment Setup**: Scripts handle Python virtual environment creation and dependency installation.
+-   **Multiple Operation Modes**:
+    -   **Download**: Fetches artworks from a list of URLs in `dl.txt`.
+    -   **Server**: Runs a local server to listen for URLs sent from the Chrome extension.
+    -   **Update**: Keeps `pip` and `gallery-dl` up-to-date.
+-   **Chrome Extension**:
+    -   Adds checkboxes to artworks on supported sites.
+    -   Sends selected artwork URLs directly to the local server.
+    -   Falls back to copying URLs to the clipboard if the server is not running.
--   Displays a progress bar for downloads.
+-   **Progress Bars**: Displays download progress for all downloads.
--   Chrome extension to select multiple artworks and export their IDs.
+-   **History**: Avoids re-downloading files.

 ### 📋 Prerequisites